top of page

 • HSAs can sometimes even help you contribute to life insurance, but be sure your plans are eligible.

-Note: non-approved expenditures or spending on non-medical goods or services must be declared on tax statements and may be penalized.
+Be forewarned! non-approved expenditures or spending on non-medical goods or services must be declared on tax statements and may be penalized.

 FSA Basics

-Flexible spending accounts (FSAs) act like a line of credit.
+Flexible spending accounts (FSAs) can act like a line of credit.
 Imagine this: you only have $100 in your account but want to buy a $300 pair of prescription glasses, you can… as long as you're financially on track (based on your salary) to save at least $300 by year-end.
 These accounts are arrangements through your employer that enable you to pay for many out-of-pocket medical expenses with tax-free dollars.
 Meaning, these funds are deducted out of your paycheck before they're taxed.

 These are not long-term savings plans, and you can't often make changes to these plans without extenuating circumstances.